DISORDERS OF THE ESOPHAGUS

 Upper airway symptoms (hoarseness, sinusitis, laryngeal erythema, and edema), apnea or apparent life-threatening events (ALTEs), lower airway symptoms (asthma, recurrent pneumonia, recurrent cough), dental erosions, and Sandifer syndrome have all been linked to GERD, although proof of cause-and-effect relationship is challenging.

 History and physical examination alone should help differentiate infants with benign, recurrent vomiting (physiologic GER) from those who have red flags for GERD or other underlying primary conditions that may present with recurrent emesis at this age.
-Warning signs that warrant further investigation in the infant with recurrent vomiting include bile-stained emesis, GI bleeding, onset of vomiting after 6 months, failure to thrive, diarrhea, fever, hepatosplenomegaly, abdominal tenderness or distension, or ...
+Warning signs that warrant further investigation in the infant with recurrent vomiting include bile-stained emesis, GI bleeding, onset of vomiting after 6 months, failure to thrive, diarrhea, ...